 22. Virginia Commonwealth University

 University Primetime highly recommends Virginia Commonwealth University’s gym, naming it the second best in America.
 However, only two other sources feature it.
 Lendedu places it in its unnumbered top 10, praising its indoor turf facilities.
 And College Consensus places it at 42nd, praising its aquatic center.
 Virginia Commonwealth University has five buildings dedicated to recreation and exercise.
 These include the 18,000 square foot Cary Street Gym, which also features two pools and a spa; and the 7,500 square foot MCV Campus Recreation Center, which also has a pool, water basketball facilities, and a spa.

 21. University of Alabama

 Fast Company interviews George Brown, who is in charge of the University of Alabama’s recreation efforts, and discovers that his approach is broad and innovative.
 He states that he realizes the current generation of college students enjoy change and multitasking.
 This realization has resulted in facilities that are ranked at 10th on Lifehack, 15th on University Primetime and 34th on College Consensus.
 In fact, one of the University of Alabama’s recreation center’s core values is to be innovative and remain relevant.
 This can be seen in its ongoing expansions.
-For example, the college is currently upgrading its Aquatic Center by expanding its diving area, adding locker rooms, deck lighting and much more.
+For example, the college recently upgraded its Aquatic Center by expanding its diving area, adding locker rooms, deck lighting and much more.